blocknative/gas-agent/README.md

 ## Settlement Times and Block Windows

-As a prediction provider, you can generate gas price predictions for different settlement windows that end users will consume to price their transactions.
+As a prediction provider, you can generate gas price predictions for different settlement times that end users will consume to price their transactions.
 Each settlement time represents a different urgency level and block window that your predictions target.
+A settlement `BlockWindow` is derived from the `from_block` parameter and `Settlement` enum.
+The `from_block` must be a future block number and is typically set to the next block.

 ### Settlement Options for Prediction Models